Financial District in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 Under Peter Minuit, the settlers of the little city of New Amsterdam worked quickly.
 By about 1627 they had 30 wooden houses constructed along “The Strand”, facing the bluffed shore 500 yards across the water of what would soon be named “Breuckelen.”
 The one stone building was a West India Company headquarters, where pelts were stored.
 There were two windmills: one for grinding grain, the other for sawing lumber.

 Minuit also oversaw the construction of a fort.
 It was built mostly of heaped earth; it began to crumble even before it was finished.
 Indeed, the ramshackle state of Fort Amsterdam would be an issue right up until the moment in 1664, when Peter Stuyvesant, standing on its unsteady ramparts, surrendered it to the English.
-The fort’s outlines are apparent in the “footprint” of the old customs House just opposite Battery Park.
+The forts outlines are apparent in the “footprint” of the old customs House just opposite Battery Park.

 Erected by The Kingdom of The Netherlands.

 Location.
 40° 42.133′ N, 74° 0.81′ W. Marker is in Manhattan, New York, in New York County.
 It is in the Financial District.
-Marker can be reached from the intersection of State Street and Whitehall Street, on the right when traveling east.
+It can be reached from the intersection of State Street and Whitehall Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: New York NY 10004, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-New Amsterdam Plein: Seven (here, next to this marker); New Amsterdam Plein: Two (here, next to this marker); New Amsterdam Plein: Eight (here, next to this marker); New Amsterdam Plein: Four (here, next to this marker); New Amsterdam Plein: Nine (here, next to this marker); New Amsterdam Plein: Three (here, next to this marker); New Amsterdam Plein: Five (here, next to this marker); New Amsterdam Plein: One (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: New Amsterdam Plein: Seven (here, next to this marker); New Amsterdam Plein: Two (here, next to this marker); New Amsterdam Plein: Eight (here, next to this marker); New Amsterdam Plein: Four (here, next to this marker); New Amsterdam Plein: Nine (here, next to this marker); New Amsterdam Plein: Three (here, next to this marker); New Amsterdam Plein: Five (here, next to this marker); New Amsterdam Plein: One (here, next to this marker).
 Touch for a list and map of all markers in Manhattan.

 Regarding New Amsterdam Plein : Six.
 The markers are laid into the ground.
 "Plein" can be translated as "square".